-If the ME does not support FDN, the UE shall not allow the making or receiving of calls when Fixed Dialling is enabled.
+If the ME does not support FDN, the UE shall not allow the making of calls when Fixed Dialling is enabled in the USIM, and the UE shall not allow the making or receiving of calls when Fixed Dialling is enabled in the SIM.
 However, emergency calls (112 and other user defined emergency numbers) shall still be possible.